arnaudmiribel/streamlit-kickoff-cli/README.md

 **A simple CLI to kickoff and manage Streamlit projects**

-`stk` is a CLI that comes with a limited set of features to help you create, manage and iterate on your Streamlit projects!
+`stk` is a command-line interface that helps you create, manage and iterate on your Streamlit projects!

 ---